 Despite the forthright opinions that Mary uses to goad her father, William Godwin (Stephen Dillane), and her conservative, demeaning stepmother, Mary Jane Clairmont (Joanne Froggatt), she quickly finds herself sidelined by the intensity of Percy’s declarative politics and firebrand poetry.
-Percy’s wooing affects Mary so strongly that even when she discovers his abandoned wife (Ciara Charteris) and child, she maintains her affections, aided by his invocation of her mother, who championed open relationships and romantic freedom of choice.
-Mary, so sarcastic and challenging around her family, finds in Percy a kindred spirit, failing to notice how supplicant and obedient she becomes to his demands.
-That Mary continues to call him by his surname well into their romance hints at an imbalance of power in this supposedly free love, casting her as much as his partner as his number-one fan.
+Percy’s wooing of Mary hits the young woman so strongly that even when she discovers his abandoned wife (Ciara Charteris) and child, her feelings for him don’t waver—though it doesn’t hurt that Percy invokes his mother, who championed open relationships and freedom of personal choice in matters of the heart.
+Mary, so sarcastic and challenging around her family, finds in Percy a kindred spirit, failing to notice how she becomes a supplicant around him.
+That Mary continues to call him by his surname hints at an imbalance of power in their relationship, making her as much his partner as his number-one fan.

 In its final act, director Haifaa al-Mansour’s Mary Shelley falls back into standard biopic rhythms.